utsav0/daily-dev-tips/src/pages/posts/data-types-in-python.md

 ## Text type data type in Python

-As it comes to string in Python, there is only one option: the `str`.
+Regarding strings in Python, there is only one option: the `str`.

 As single or double quotes define string as we can see here: